sstacha/django-authgw/README.md

 ## Idea
 Authentication and authorization is complicated and there are several use cases where it would be nice to have a configurable application that can work differently based on the need.

+First, and foremost, I am building this application to be included in all my projects that need to connect to our Active Directory instance for staff to use the admin screens.
+My vision is that this may also grow to be able to be used externally by users as well.
+I am thinking users can register in the same django users/groups for small apps or sites.
+This could be extended to allow connecting to a centralized user store at the proxy across all applications.
+And could be extended further by adding a feature to connect to something like keycloak using OpenID Connect and JWT's.
+The goal is to pip install this app into any project, add some configuration settings, and have it just work.
+I am shooting for as little user/group administration at the application or project level as possible.

 ## Use Cases
 * Developer wants to have a SQLite database and use manage.py to create users/superusers (for test scripts)
 * Developer wants to connect to Active Directory locally if on VPN for debugging just like a deployed server